eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 Example 2.  accountnum33 has 5 SYS.
 It will be staked as 0.1000 SYS on RAM; 0.4500 SYS on CPU; 0.4500 SYS on network; and 4.0000 SYS held for liquid use.
 ```

-To make the tutorial more realistic, we distribute the 1B tokens to accounts using a Pareto distribution.
+To make the tutorial more realistic, distribute the 1B tokens to the accounts using a Pareto distribution.
 The Pareto distribution models an 80-20 rule, e.g., in this case, 80% of the tokens are held by 20% of the population.
-The examples here do not show how to generate the distribution, focusing instead on the commands to do the staking.
+The example here does not show how to generate the distribution, but focuses instead on the commands to do the staking.
 The script `bios-boot-tutorial.py` that accompanies this tutorial uses the Python NumPy (numpy) library to generate a Pareto distribution.

 Use the following steps to stake tokens for each account.
 These steps must be done individually for each account.